balar2004/Prompt-Ex-1/README.md

-# PROMPT-ENGINEERING- 1.
-Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Ex.No:1	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 # Name : Bala R
 # Reg No: 212222220007
 # Experiment: